top of page

 by ERIC PZENA

-Synopsis: When AI replaces every human job overnight, millions—including meticulous ex‑accountant Greg—are left adrift.
+When AI replaces every human job overnight, millions—including meticulous ex‑accountant Greg—are left adrift.
 With 29 days of savings, Greg, with the help of a Support Bot modeled after his ex-girlfriend, must advance through absurd trials in a humiliating survival competition where the unemployed must justify their existence to billionaire elites.

 THE KITCHEN